emilyrosenberg/snowy-melt/README.md

 ### Current features

 Greeting <br>
-The game asks for the user's name, shows a greeting, and explains the rules. <br>
+At the beginning of the game, the user inputs their name.
+Then they see a persoanlized greeting and an explanation of the rules.<br>

 Start <br>
 A random word/hint pair is pulled from the dictionary.
-The user sees the whole snowman, the underscores representing letters in the mystery word, a hint, and a prompt to guess a letter. <br>
+The user sees the snowman character, underscores representing letters in the mystery word, a hint to help them guess, and a prompt to guess a letter. <br>

 Play <br>
 When the user guesses a letter, the input is validated and the game provides feedback.
 If the letter is in the word, it is added to the board.
 If not, the snowman melts down one level. <br>

 End <br>
-After the mystery word is solved or the player runs out of guesses, the game shows win or lose feedback, and gives the user an option to play again.
+After the mystery word is solved or the player runs out of guesses, the game shows win or lose feedback with special graphics for each, and gives the user an option to play again.

 ### Design
 I used Lucidchart to design the flow of this game's functions. <br> ![Flow chart](readme-images/flow-chart.png)